By Bob Thiel, Ph.D (AKA COGwriter)

 I submit that the internal evidence of this single serving letter from Polycarp demonstrates that the successors to the apostles possessed the entire New Testament.

 Thiel B. Polycarp’s Letter to the Philippians with New Testament Scriptural Annotations.
-T. Journal of Apologetics and Theology, June 2008
+Trinity Journal of Apologetics and Theology, June 2008

 Note: The word improperly translated as "cross" in Chapter VII comes from the Greek word 'staros' which means wooden pole or stake.

 More information on Polycarp is to be found in the article Polycarp of Smyrna: The Heretic Fighter as well as the sermon Polycarp of Smyrna: Why Christians should know more about him.
 More on the canon can be found in the articles The Old Testament Canon and The New Testament Canon - From the Bible and History.

 Back to Early Christianity page